SynchronousTeam/mta-resource-tooltip/README.md

 ---

 **MTA Resource Tooltip** is an Open-Source GUI/Lua Connection for a Multi Theft Auto server developed on **_HTML, CSS, JavaScript_ and _Lua_**.
-The function for this resource is **Receive Messages** from another Resources and shows them like `SUCCES - INFO - WARNING - ERROR` Tooltips into the Player Screen, all this stuff running on **Montgomery Country RP** a MTA Server developed by **Kyonax, Pixxa and Thrizz, members of Synchronous**.
+The principal function for this resource is **Receive Messages** from another Resources and shows them like `SUCCES - INFO - WARNING - ERROR` Tooltips into the Player Screen, all this stuff running on **Montgomery Country RP** a MTA Server developed by **Kyonax, Pixxa and Thrizz, members of Synchronous**.

 This resource is still on develop so many code lines are going to change.